danielbodnar/awesome-stars/BY-LANG.md

 ## Shell

+- [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - :zap: From finding text to search and replace, from sorting to beautifying text and more :art:
 - [mylinuxforwork/dotfiles](https://github.com/mylinuxforwork/dotfiles) - The ML4W Dotfiles for Hyprland - An advanced and full-featured configuration for the dynamic tiling window manager Hyprland including an easy to use installation script for Arch based Linux distributi
 - [devxp-tech/gitops](https://github.com/devxp-tech/gitops) - 🏗️ GitOps Repository
 - [networkservicemesh/deployments-k8s](https://github.com/networkservicemesh/deployments-k8s) -